friederbluemle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 tasks.named('compileKotlin') {
     // Kotlin also depends on the result of Groovy compilation
-    // which automatically makes it depend of compileGroovy classpath += files(sourceSets.main.groovy.classesDirectory) }
+    // which automatically makes it depend on compileGroovy classpath += files(sourceSets.main.groovy.classesDirectory) }
 ```